 Citizens have a major role to play in addressing the challenges to a sustainable future.
 It is by 'doing science together' that we combine our resources and expertise to raise awareness, build capacity, and innovative lasting solutions grounded in society.
-We address the call for Pan-European public outreach in science with and for society, through a tangible 'Do It Together' (DIY) method for wide and deep public engagement and participation in science.
+We addressed the call for Pan-European public outreach in science with and for society, through a tangible 'Do It Together' (DIY) method for wide and deep public engagement and participation in science.

-This project will support and build upon DIY, grassroots, and frugal innovation initiatives so that in the short and medium term we sustain localised capacity building and in the long term the effects of these grassroots efforts channel into policy makers at different levels, from external advice to societal inputs, regarding appropriate research and innovation policies.
+This project supported and built upon DIY, grassroots, and frugal innovation initiatives so that in the short and medium term we sustained localised capacity building and in the long term the effects of these grassroots efforts channeled into policy makers at different levels, from external advice to societal inputs, regarding appropriate research and innovation policies.